-Geberit consulted an → external Stakeholder Panel for the fourth time in 2018.
-Its mandate consisted of providing feedback on the sustainability strategy and sustainability communication and also discussing the materiality analysis.
-The results are presented in the → Panel Statement.
-The external review and the recommendations contained therein are dealt with in detail in the → Response from Geberit to the Panel Statement.
-The next stakeholder panel is planned for 2020.
+Geberit consulted an \rightarrow external Stakeholder Panel for the fifth time in 2020.
+Its mandate consisted of providing feedback on the materiality analysis, sustainability performance, sustainability strategy and sustainability communication as well as on opportunities and risks associated with climate change.
+The results are presented in the \rightarrow Panel Statement.
+The external review and the recommendations contained therein are dealt with in detail in the \rightarrow Response from Geberit to the Panel Statement.
+The next stakeholder panel is planned for 2022.